objarni/pytddmon_refactored/README.md

 Open questions
 ==============

-1. How does the ChangeDetector detect files...?
+1. How does the ChangeDetector detect file changes...?
 What makes it scan for file changes?
 In traditional pytddmon, this was a timeout triggering a scan every half a second.
 The equivalent in this redesign would be a thread publishing a 'heartbeat' event with same interval, or a mechanism that is intrinsic to the choice of GUI tech (preferably not).

-An even better approach would be to listen to operating system level notifications.
+2. Given this more general architecture, would a notification mechanism/object based on operating system events/notifications be more viable?
+What about Windows?

-2. How do devices publish events?
+3. How do devices publish events?
 For testability, the publish method should be easily mockable.

-3. What's an event?
-Is it a better name than signal, or message?
+4. What's an event?
+Is it a better name than signal or message?